MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Sing Move.md

 Variable change with additon
 ========

 Earlier, we mentioned that the computer is able to perform algebraic operations like addition and subtraction --  you are going to need to use this to complete the next step.
-When someone presses the Sing button, we want to make sure their level is higher than the enemy level -- otherwise, we want the monster to level up!
+When someone presses the Sing button, we want to make sure their level is higher than the enemy level -- otherwise, we want the monster to gain five levels!

 That means that in between the curly brackets after the ```else```, where it says ```//YOUR CODE HERE```, you need to write code that increases the monster's level.
 Remember, we stored the monster's level as an ```Int``` in the variable ```level```.